withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 > It’s a switch or a case statement.
 There are no statements in
 > this language but it’s a case expression. `File.stat...` gets
-> fed into it and what’s cool is that you can both match the result
-> and pull out variables at the same time.
+> fed into it and you can both match the result and pull out variables
+> simultaneously.

-> So the thing `File.stat` will return will be a tuple and if the
+> So the thing `File.stat` will return will be a tuple.
+If the
-> first item in the tuple is the symbol `:ok` then it’ll pull out
+> first item in the tuple is the symbol `:ok`, it’ll pull out
 > `stat` for you.
-Apparently in Erlang that’s like, an old and
-> deeply optimised part of the language.
-So apparently it’s super
+In Erlang that’s an old and deeply optimised part of the
-> fast to do it that way, so it’s always preferable.
+> language - it’s super fast to do it that way, so it’s always preferable.

 **Calum**: